Frequently Asked Maine Estate Planning Questions

 Putting your home or any other asset in your child’s name, especially more than one child, exposes that property to the child’s creditors and predators.
 You could find yourself defending against your child’s creditors.
 We usually recommend against this, as it can create many different problems.
 Go to #3, above.

-Should I put my children on my bank accounts?
+Is Putting my children on my bank accounts a good idea?

 As with the answer to #5, above, you risk the possibility of exposing bank or other accounts to the creditors of the child.
 Car accidents, divorces – lawsuits that may give others the rights to your child’s assets – are the number one reason NOT to name a child on a joint bank account.
 There are other ways to avoid Probate and make sure that account goes to the person you want it to go to.
 If you need a loved one to pay your bills and deal with your accounts, go to #2, above.